nickyoung-github/pydantic-gubbins/README.md

 1. Creates tagged union of the types: `Union[Annotated[t1, Tag("t1")], Annotated[t1, Tag("t2")], ...]`
-2. Adds a `WrapSerializer` to include the tag name in the serialised output 3Adds a `Discrimator` with a callable to retrieve the tag name from the serialised form
+2. Adds a `WrapSerializer` to include the tag name in the serialised output
+3. Adds a `Discrimator` with a callable to retrieve the tag name from the serialised form
 4. Uses the type's `__name__` by default but `type.TYPE_KEY` if present

 ### SubclassOf